-To ensure that you are all starting from the same point, there will be an open-book, open note exam given around the fourth week of class.
+To ensure that you are all starting from the same point, there will be an open-book, open note final exam.
 This exam will cover all the chapters in the required text.
 I would not attempt to memorize material but rather aim for a general grasp of the content.
 Reading the chapters will be necessary to take the exam.
 This will be the only exam of the course.
 The exam is worth 100 points and must be TYPED.

-Reflection papers:
+Reflection paper:

-Students are expected to write 2 reflection papers in this class.
+Students are expected to write 1 reflection paper in this class.
 Papers are expected to be between 2-3 double spaced pages.
 The entries are to reflect your personal observations of issues related to the course, your reaction to this information, and reflections on what you have read and learned.
-Reflections are worth 15 points each.
+The paper is worth 15 points.
 Reflection papers must be TYPED.